-10 Aspects of Old Telephones That Might Confuse Younger Readers
+10 Aspects of Old Telephones That Might Confuse Young People

-If you've grown up with smartphones, you've probably never carried around a tiny personal phone book to keep track of all your various contacts.
-You’ve probably never gotten your hair tangled in a coiled phone cord while holding the receiver with your shoulder, nor have you dialed 411 for directory assistance.
-What other aspects of old-school telephony do you remember that would absolutely stump younger readers?
+People who grew up with smartphones probably never carried around a tiny personal phone book to keep track of all their various contacts.
+They’ve probably never gotten their hair tangled in a coiled phone cord while holding the receiver with their shoulders, nor have they dialed 411 for directory assistance.
+Here are a few other aspects of old-school telephony that might stump younger people.

 1. Busy Signal

-As a rule, these days if a person is currently engaged on their telephone, any incoming calls will be automatically bounced to some sort of voicemail system.
+These days, if a person is currently engaged on their telephone, any incoming calls be automatically sent to a voicemail system.
 There are not only consumers today who have become so unaccustomed to being thwarted by the stentorian tones of a busy signal that they are temporarily flummoxed at the concept of having to hang up and dial again later, there are also younger users who have never heard a busy signal.
 If you're one of those people, take a listen to the video above.

 2. Off-Hook Alarm